Trade directory · Boulder metro · Colorado

 Permit Requirements

-Boulder requires permits for irrigation systems, retaining walls over 4 feet, tree removal of significant trees, and grading that moves more than 50 cubic yards of material.
-Water-wise landscape rebate program has specific requirements.
+Boulder requires permits for retaining walls over 4 feet, major grading, tree removal of significant trees, and irrigation system installation.
+Water-wise landscaping may qualify for city rebates.

 §3